Rachnerd/angular2/README.md

 Out (events): update event that emits a person.

 #### Updating a person in PersonComponent
-Here follow some assignments that require previously explained techniques.
 ```
 Implement the update (PUT) method of PeopleService.
 PUT only returns a status.
 So if there are no errors everything